-The Vision Center, an Akron Children's Hospital Center of Excellence, offers the latest in diagnostics and care for children with vision problems, no matter how simple or complex.
-The advanced treatment for rare eye diseases, such as congenital nystagmus, brings patients from all over the world to Akron Children’s for care.
+Their advanced treatment for rare eye diseases, such as congenital nystagmus, draws patients from all over the world.
 Our team also specializes in caring for children with disabilities.

-We also offer the following specialty programs to allow patients to conveniently attend multiple appointments in one day, in one location.
+We also offer specialty programs that allow patients to attend multiple appointments in one day, including clinics for uveitis, nystagmus and adult strabismus.

 The only children's hospital to offer a clinic dedicated solely to pediatric scleral lenses.
 Learn more